SpongeSJT/Thermodynamics/README.md

 temperature" EoS.
 In this work, only solid and liquid phases are considered, so all thermal contributions to the EoS will take the form of this thermal pressure correction.
-In Chapter 4, the thermal pressure models assumed for Fe3S are the Mie-Grüneisen Debye thermal pressure model and the linear KT models.
-The Mie-Grüneisen Debye model was adopted as it allows closer consideration of anharmonic contributions to the thermal pressure, which are difficult to deal with in the KT model.
+In Chapter 4, the thermal pressure models assumed for Fe3S are the Mie-Grüneisen Debye thermal pressure model and the linear $\alpha$ KT models.
+The Mie-Grüneisen Debye model was adopted as it allows closer consideration of anharmonic contributions to the thermal pressure, which are difficult to deal with in the $\alpha$ KT model.